HaiLe95/atlas-configuration-and-build/README.md

   $ tar -xzvf distro/target/apache-atlas-${version}-server.tar.gz
   ```

 After finishing installization.
-There're will be new package named same like [apache-atlas-${version}] in my case it is [apache-atlas-3.0.0-SNAPSHOT].
+There're will be new package named same like [apache-atlas-${version}] in distro module, in my case it is [apache-atlas-3.0.0-SNAPSHOT].
 This is main directory we're working on.

 Let's start a server.